Old Hall Manuscript: Musical styles and techniques

 Various musical styles and techniques are represented including English discant, treble-dominated works, isorhythmic compositions, and canons.
 A complex Credo (No. 75 in the manuscript) includes a three-voice mensuration canon among its five voices; it is notated in black, red and blue notes.

 The Old Hall Manuscript is significant for confirming the existence and character of specifically English musical traits, the extent of the development of English music, as well as the influence of continental practices.
 In particular it shows a tendency in England to focus on musical complexities, such as canons, at a time when music on the continent was increasingly tending towards simplicity.
 Whether this trend generally continued in the 15th century in England is hard to determine because of the poor survival of manuscripts from that time, but it was well established by the middle of the 15th century, for example at the Burgundian court, that there was a style which was identifiably English—"la contenance angloise", according to Martin le Franc in his poem of 1441–1442 Le Champion des Dames.
 On the other hand, the Old Hall Manuscript is an impressive example of French influence in England.
 Manfred Bukofzer, writing in Studies in Medieval and Renaissance Music (1950) wrote: "The greatest surprise of the Old Hall Repertory is unquestionably the prominent role of isorhythmic technique, which is irrefutable proof of a strong French influence."
 As English musicians were well known at the Burgundian court, French musicians may also have been known in England.
 It has been suggested that Pycard, composer of the canon No. 75, was actually French; but this is unlikely on stylistic grounds.

+The Old Hall is also a major representative of the chanson, in which the upper voice(s) moving with more fluidity and added ornamentation as opposed to the uniformity of the lower counterparts.
+Despite the obvious French connections, the chansons of the Old Hall Manuscript are in no way restricted to any one style and indeed many international composers utilized the form as well from the 14th century onwards.
+(Note: For specific examples of music based on geographic location, see Ars nova, Music of the Trecento, Geisslerlieder and Contenance angloise.)

 The influence of the Low Countries may be discerned in the music of Oliver.

 One feature of the repertoire is the cultivation of dissonance, comparable perhaps to the music in the Cyprus Manuscript of a couple of decades later.
 Good examples can be heard in the music of John Cooke and Damett.

 A historically significant development was the occasional use of divisi, the earliest certain evidence of polyphony being sung by a choir of two or more voices per part.